Maha means great.

 Kapiladeva’s teachings were reiterated by another most prominent sage, Suta Goswami, during the great conference at Naimisaranya Forest, by the Gomati River, or Adi Ganga, in what is now the Sitapur District of the Province Uttar Pradesh, India.
 This took place approximately 3,000 BC during the advent of written language, and was recorded at that time, appearing as the graduate study of the Bhagavad-gita, and known by the name of Srimad Bhagavatam or Sri Bhagwat.

-The Srimad Bhagavatam is the graduate study of the Bhagavad-gita.
 The self-realized version of the Gita, referenced herein, written by Srila A. C, Bhaktivedanta Prabhupada, is entitled Bhagavad-gita As It Is, because it is translated 'as it is' without any change in original meaning.
-Likewise, all of the Srimad Bhagavatam is also translated, and purported, 'as it is' by Srila Prabhupada, without any change of the original meaning of the 1,000s of sutras, or texts.
+Likewise, all of the Srimad Bhagavatam, the graduate study, is also translated, and purported, 'as it is' by Srila Prabhupada, without any change of the original meaning of the 18,000 sutras, or texts.

-The practical, scientific sequence, of self-realization, or God realization is related in the 2nd Canto of the Srimad Bhagavatam, 2nd Chapter, text 35.
+The practical scientific sequence of self-realization, and God realization, is related in the 2nd Canto of the Srimad Bhagavatam, 2nd Chapter, text 35.
 This text explains that everyone can perceive and hypothesize a higher intelligence than their own within themselves, through their acts of seeing and taking help of that greater intelligence, which allows them to perceive what comes into view in proper perspective.

-Srila Prabhupada has described herein a procedure anyone can follow: "One can perceive one’s self-identification and feel positively that he exists.
+Srila Prabhupada has described there in his Purport to the text a procedure anyone can follow: "One can perceive one’s self-identification and feel positively that he exists.
 He may not feel it abrubtly, but by using a little intelligence, he can feel that he is not the body.
-He can feel the hand, the leg, the head, the hair, and the limbs are allhis bodily parts and parcels, but as such the hand, the leg, the head, etc., cannot be identified with his self."
+He can feel the hand, the leg, the head, the hair, and the limbs are all his bodily parts and parcels, but as such the hand, the leg, the head, etc., cannot be identified with his self."

 Although this perception is a fact of life from the beginning, it becomes ignored by an expanding infatuation for the potential of the domination and enjoyment of endless sense objects, as presented by nature, for accepting or rejecting according to one's desires.

-All of this requires thoughtful consideration and leads naturally to the conclusion that the living being, man or beast, is the seer, who sees besides himself, all other things.
+All of this requires thoughtful consideration on the path of self-realization, and leads naturally to the conclusion that the living being, man or beast, is the seer, who sees besides himself, all other things.
 Therefore, there is a qualitative difference between the seer, the knower or the observer and that which is seen.

 Srila Prabhupada further explains: "Now, by a little use of intelligence, one can also readily agree that the living being, who sees the things beyond himself, by ordinary vision, has no power to see, or to move independently.
 All of our ordinary actions and perceptions depend on various forms of energy, supplied to us by nature in various combinations."